-In 2010, Sam presided over the Phillips Electrical v.
-BC Technical case, which involved claims of copyright infringement, trademark infringement and misappropriation of trade secrets.
+In 2010, Sam presided over Phillips Electrical v.
+BC Technical, which involved claims of copyright infringement, trademark infringement, and misappropriation of trade secrets.

-Prior to his judgeship, Sam prosecuted a wide range of criminal cases as the first assistant, and chief of the criminal section, at the U.S. Attorney’s Office for the District of Utah.
+Prior to his judgeship, Sam prosecuted a wide range of criminal cases as the first assistant and then chief of the criminal section at the United States Attorney’s Office for the District of Utah.
 He also worked for the Federal Public Defenders office in Arizona and for two law firms, where he represented a number of clients.

 - J.D., Arizona State University, College of Law, 1972